History & Mission

 Andrea has a background in advocacy, education and communications.
 She lives in Midtown and has been actively giving back to the Sacramento community since 2006.
+Andrea developed her outreach and communication skills through her work in film promotion and at a local public outreach firm.
+Her undergraduate degree is in Literature from UCSD.
+For five years she worked in logistics and planning on various film sets in the Northern California region.
+She graduated from the University of Wisconsin, Madison with a Masters in Spanish and worked as a Spanish tutor for more than a decade.
+She currently performs translation and interpretation work for a local legal nonprofit.
 She is excited to be a part of the HCC team in their important education and advocacy work.

 Michael has 25+ years of experience at multiple levels in the biopharmaceutical industry with extensive strategic and tactical experience in launching products for rare, chronic diseases.
 He also has 12+ years working as a clinical laboratory scientist with a primary focus on hematologic disorders.
 Michael spent over 24 years at Baxter/Baxalta/Shire.
 In his most recent role he was Vice President of US Market Readiness.
 He has dedicated his career to making sure that companies continue to be the leader in patient focused access to rare, innovative therapies.
 He strives to make access an integral part of all business planning and to advance and coordinate strategies that have a positive impact on patients and customers.
 Michael has been involved in more that 15 new and life-cycle product launches in the areas of hematology, immunology, biosurgery and COPD.
 Michael has now transitioned to a consulting role at The Access Group.
 Their overall goal is to facilitate the coordination of products, programs and resources to enhance patient access.
 Michael is a licensed Clinical Laboratory Scientist and has an MBA in Marketing Management.